University of Mannheim: 21st century

-The emphasis at the University of Mannheim has always remained on business and economics, although teaching was broadened to further disciplines.
-In 2000, its Business School received accreditation by the Association to Advance Collegiate Schools of Business.
+The emphasis of the University of Mannheim has remained on business and economics, although teaching has been broadened to further disciplines.
+In 2000, its Business School received accreditation from the Association to Advance Collegiate Schools of Business.

 In 2008, the rectorate passed a reform to strengthen the core disciplines of the University of Mannheim, that is the economic and social sciences.
 This transformation, which started in 2002 with the closure of certain departments and the fusion of formerly independent faculties, did not go without protests.
 In September 2006, around 1,000 students and professors demonstrated against the plans.
 Two years later, a compromise was found and the reform passed the Senate as well as the University Council without votes against.
-In the wake of it, the number of schools decreased to five.
+In the wake of the vote, the number of schools decreased to five.

 In 2005, the Mannheim Business School (MBS) was founded.
 It offers MBA programmes for executive education.
 In 2018, it was ranked #1 in Germany in the international MBA Rankings by Businessweek, Financial Times, Forbes and The Economist.
 According to these rankings, the MBS also belongs to the Top 20 business schools in Europe and Top 60 in the world.

 From 2007 until 2017, the University of Mannheim was funded by the "Excellence Initiative" of the Federal Ministry of Education and Research and the German Research Foundation.
 Under this initiative, the University of Mannheim established the Graduate School of Economic and Social Sciences (GESS) which offers Ph.D. programmes with a focus on empirical and quantitative methods and their interdisciplinary application in the economic and social sciences.